 When unacceptable behavior is reported, the Rails Girls Summer of Code team will take action and send a written warning to the person who conducted the unacceptable behavior.
 If any further breaches of our Code of Conduct are reported, the person will be removed from the program immediately, without any further warning necessary.

 If You Witness or Are Subject to Unacceptable Behavior

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a member of the trust committee as soon as possible.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a member of the RGSoC organiser team or Trust Committee as soon as possible.

-Additionally, members of the trust committee are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
+Additionally, members of the Trust Committee are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior to feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

-We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues — online and in-person — as well as in all one-on-one communications during all things and activities related to Rails Girls Summer of Code.
+We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues — online and in-person — as well as in all one-to-one communications during all activities related to Rails Girls Summer of Code.

 To raise a concern or report a violation of this Code of Conduct, please report it to the RGSoC Organizer team by email to email@example.com.

 Alternatively, you may prefer to contact a member of our Trust Committee.

 It is important that everyone in RGSoC teams feels safe and supported while participating in the program.
 Occasionally, a non-coding issue may occur that you don’t feel comfortable discussing with another member of your team or the RGSoC Organizers.